-9.3 KINDERGARTEN PROGRAMS (Word Detectives, Print Works)
+9.3 KINDERGARTEN PROGRAMS (KinderGrow, Print Works)

-- Junior and Senior Kindergarten children attending a full day program bring a bagged lunch from home. - This lunch must follow Canada Food Guidelines. - Parents must review all ingredients on all packages for allergens prior to bringing any food into the school. - Children will eat lunch together with a teacher. - A snack will be obtained by the children from their bagged lunch or it may be provided by the teacher as a group activity.
+- Junior and Senior Kindergarten aged children attending a full day program bring a bagged lunch from home. - This lunch must follow Canada Food Guidelines. - Parents must review all ingredients on all packages for allergens (The preschool maintains a nut free environment) prior to bringing any food into the school. - Children will eat lunch together with a teacher.

+A snack may be from the child's bagged lunch or it may be provided by the teacher as a group activity.